-A: Having many years of firsthand experience, I fully respect what it’s like trying to live healthy while on a restricted budget!
-Tomorrow I’ll be sharing a few of my favorite health tips on the site – all of which are actually or almost free.
-Watch for it!
+A: Having many years of firsthand experience, I fully respect what it’s like trying to live healthy while on a restricted budget.
+Check out a few of my favorite free or almost free health tips here.

-This particular sunflower lecithin is cold-pressed and certified organic, which means that unlike most other lecithin products, it is made without the use of hexane.
-Not only does it work together with the hemp and chia to make this pudding amazingly creamy, but it also is a great source of phosphatidylcholine, which is a very important nutrient for nervous system and brain health.
++ Sunflower lecithin is cold-pressed and certified organic, which means that unlike most other lecithin products, it is made without the use of hexane.
+Not only does it work together with the hemp and chia to make this smoothie amazingly creamy, but it also is a great source of phosphatidylcholine, which is a very important nutrient for nervous system and brain health.

 4 Tbsp chia seeds* ($1.00, or $0.42 if you buy the 10 lb bulk bag)

 2 Tbsp hemp protein ($0.58)